RisGar/Saber-chan/README.md

 A discord bot

 ## H2 How to install
-Download repo and replace values in config.json.sample.
+Download repo and replace values in dist/config.json.sample.
-Rename config.json.sample to config.json.
+Rename that file to config.json.
-Start with start.bat
+Start with start.bat in main folder.